mattermost/mattermost/e2e-tests/README.md

 ##### How to control which tests to run

 The `TEST_FILTER` variable will control which test files to run Cypress tests against.
 Please check the `e2e-tests/cypress/run_tests.js` file for details about its format.

-##### TODOS

-- Run E2E tests in CI, using `workflow_runs`
-- In CI: upload the server+cypress logs as a job artifact, after the run
-- In CI: report back to the `QA: UI Test Automation` channel at the end of the run, with the link to the automation dasbhoard.
-  * Will require updating `cypress/save_report.js`
-  * No need for the S3 upload, we'll rely only on the automation dashboard